macieklamberski/feedsmith/README.md

 ## Benchmarks

-A comprehensive set of benchmarks, divided into multiple categories and file sizes, is available in the _/benchmarks_ directory.
-These benchmarks were performed using both Tinybench and Benchmark.js.
+A comprehensive set of benchmarks, categorized by various file sizes, is available in the _/benchmarks_ directory.
+These benchmarks were conducted using both Tinybench and Benchmark.js.

 [See full benchmark results →](benchmarks/README.md)

-For a quick overview, here are the results of parsing RSS, Atom and RDF feeds (100KB — 5MB) using various JS packages with Tinybench.
+For a quick overview, here are the results of parsing RSS, Atom, and RDF feeds using various JS packages with Tinybench.
 Feedsmith's results are marked with an asterisk (`*`).

 ```
 📊 RSS feed parsing (50 files × 100KB — 5MB)